 Mandatory registration is free of charge, and it is applicable to the following categories of EU nationals:

-1. EU nationals working in Italy (either as an employee or as free-lance) and their family members;
+- who is working in Italy (either as an employee or as free-lance) as well as their family members;

 Voluntary registration requires the payment of a fee that is calculated based on the applicant’s income.
 The minimum fee is around EUR 400.00 per year.